 Filkins has been a staff writer with The New Yorker since 2011.
 From 2000 to 2010, he was a reporter for the New York Times, reporting from Afghanistan, Pakistan, and Iraq.
 He has also worked for the Miami Herald and the Los Angeles Times, where he was chief of the paper’s New Delhi bureau.
 In 2009, he won a Pulitzer Prize as part of a team of Times journalists covering Pakistan and Afghanistan.
 His book, The Forever War, won the 2008 National Book Critics Circle Award for nonfiction.

-Sponsored by the IHC’s Crossings + Boundaries series, the Capps Center, and the the Walter H. Capps Center for the Study of Ethics, Religion, and Public Life, and the IHC’s Harry Girvetz Memorial Endowment.
+Sponsored by the IHC’s Crossings + Boundaries series; the Walter H. Capps Center for the Study of Ethics, Religion, and Public Life; and the IHC’s Harry Girvetz Memorial Endowment.